-As mentioned above, the Sub Fund is not committed to holding a minimum proportion of sustainable investments but will be able to report its share of ex post sustainable investments in its periodic report.
+\ As mentioned above, the Sub Fund is not committed to holding a minimum proportion of sustainable investments but will be able to report its share of ex post sustainable investments in its periodic report.

-- - How have the indicators for adverse impacts on sustainability factors been taken into account?
+How have the indicators for adverse impacts on sustainability factors been taken into account?

-Due to a very partial access to information within the geographical investment area mainly due to companies not subject to EU regulations CSRD, the Fund is no longer committed to monitor and consider the major adverse sustainability impacts of its investments (PEAs) since 1 April 2025.
+Due to a very partial access to information within the geographical investment area mainly due to companies not subject to EU regulations CSRD, the Fund is no longer committed to monitor and consider the major adverse sustainability impacts of its investments (PEAs ) since 1 April 2025.

-- How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
 Details:

-To ensure that the Sub Fund's investments, including investments designated as durables , comply with the principles of the United Nations Global Compact and the OECD Guidelines for Multinational
+To ensure that the Sub Fund's investments, including investments designated as durables \, comply with the principles of the United Nations Global Compact and the OECD Guidelines for Multinational which may be confirmed or re evaluated by an in house analysis by the Investment Manager and validated by the Gold Supervisory Committee.
+For those holding companies that are deemed to be Watchlist companies by Sustainaytics, they are put under surveillance.

 Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
+Enterprises, the ABS normative exclusion policies are implemented